mbcovid19updates/mbcovid19updates.github.io/README.md

 - 🚫 Indoor public gatherings are not permitted and visitors are not permitted indoors on private property, except in certain circumstances.
 - 🚫 Retail businesses may only operate at 10% capacity or 100 customers, whichever is fewer, and only one person per household will be allowed to enter a business, with some exceptions, such as a single parent with children or someone who requires a caregiver.
 - 🚫 Many businesses and organizations will remain closed for in-person service including gyms and fitness clubs, restaurants and bars (including patios), personal service businesses, museums, galleries and libraries.

-For those of you interested in seeing the full legal document that includes all of the orders and the complex details, you can view the [Public Health Orders](https://manitoba.ca/asset_library/en/proactive/20212022/orders-soe-06022021.pdf) (PDF) here.

 ### Exceptions to Indoor Private Gatherings